A Lotte Data – Minecraft Data Pack

 • minecraft:azalea_root_replaceable includes sandstone and red sandstone to fix MC‑242011.

-• minecraft:bamboo_plantable_on includes clay.
+• minecraft:supports_bamboo includes clay.

-• minecraft:climbable includes chains.
+• minecraft:climbable includes all chains.

 • minecraft:crystal_sound_blocks includes amethyst buds and clusters.